-With a little pre-planning, it’s not difficult to “green” your holiday.
+Even with the challenges that 2020 has hurled at us, with a little planning, it’s easy to “green” your holiday.
 Try these easy tips to make yours an eco friendly holiday!

 An Eco Friendly Holiday Mindset